Lomiko Metals CEO Paul Gill discusses being neighbors with the only graphite producer in North America and graphite’s role in the EV market.

 PG: Graphite has been primarily used in steel production, but is also used in brake shoes for high-end cars and airplanes, lubricant and pencil lead.
 However, graphite demand has been spiking due to its use in EV batteries.

-We want to look to the future, and we’re talking to investors who want to participate in the growing EV market and to ensure that EVs are the future of transportation.
-Canada, as a whole, will have a large part to play in this vision and Quebec especially because it has both lithium and graphite.
+We want to look to the future, and we’re talking to investors who want to participate in the growing EV market and ensure that EVs are the future of transportation.
+Canada, as a whole, will have a large part to play in this vision, and Quebec especially because it has both lithium and graphite.

 INN: How big do you think the EV market will get?

 PG: Currently, over 60 lithium-ion battery factories are being built worldwide.
 That’s 60 factories that are going to need lithium and graphite.
 Lithium-ion batteries contain 15 times more graphite than lithium, which most people don’t know.
-On the cost side, lithium prices are high because demand is high and the same thing is happening with graphite.
+On the cost side, lithium prices are high because demand is high, and the same thing is happening with graphite.

 Major graphite suppliers, like China, have reduced the amount of graphite they export to make high-end batteries themselves, which is going to result in a graphite shortfall and a rise in prices.
-Bloomberg expects the price of graphite to rise by approximately 10 percent by 2020.
-By 2030, 15 times the graphite is going to be required, and up to seven new mines will need to come online to meet that demand.
+Bloomberg expects the price of graphite to rise by approximately 5 to 10 percent by 2020.
+By 2030, 15 times the graphite is going to be required, and five to seven new mines will need to come online to meet that demand.
 Currently, there is only one graphite mine operational in North America.

 INN: Who are your competitors?

 PG: There is competition between explorers, but not producers.
 What sets us apart from our peers is that we’re based in a good jurisdiction and have access to good infrastructure.
 Additionally, we’re situated approximately 150 kilometers from an international port at Montreal and 50 kilometers north of Imerys Graphite & Carbon’s graphite mine, the only graphite producer in North America.
-We’re trying to get off the ground, and at a $3 million market cap, we have a growth potential that can’t be matched.
+We’re trying to get off the ground, and at a C$3 million market cap, we have a growth potential that can’t be matched.